CVCalendar/CVCalendar/README.md

 Initialize **CVCalendarView** with either `init` or `init:frame` methods.
 I suggest to do it in `viewDidLoad` method.
 Do NOT put initialization in `viewDidAppear:` or `viewWillAppear:` methods!
 Then setup delegates if you're going to customize options.

-For **CVCalendarMenuView** you simply initialize it as well as CVCalendarView and no delegates are available.
+For **CVCalendarMenuView** you simply initialize it as well as CVCalendarView and it requires to implement **CVCalendarMenuViewDelegate** protocol.

 How it should look like.